About the Artist.

 Let's Get Over Our Fears!

 Let's flush our fears of the camera down the toilet!
-I'm now excited and willing to call myself a professional photographer.
+I'm SO PROUD to call myself a professional boudoir photographer.
 It's time, all.
 Let's do this!!!
 Let's capture YOU and all your wonderfulness!!!